Readers Theater Scripts

 - Grades: PreK–K, 1–2

 - Help children design paper-plate stick puppets to serve as simple masks representing the characters in the play.
 As they perform the play, they can hold the puppet masks as they go through the movements.
-(Tip: Since nature is depicted as characters in this play, this is a good opportunity to introduce students to the concept of personification in literature.)
 Consider adding ribbons or crepe-paper streamers to the masks representing the wind and the water.

 - A supply of paper-plate spring flower masks can be hidden behind the craft-paper ground line.
 Students playing the snowflakes can "melt" and then exchange their snowflake masks for spring flower masks.